jpillora/jquery.rest/README.md

 $.client.add('foo');
 ```
-*Note: This is not best practise, use RequireJS or similar instead !*
+*Note: This is not best practise, use RequireJS, CommonJS or similar !*

 API
 ---